 If your friends or family members are running, they’ll be counting on their own personal fan club to cheer them on to the finish.
-A prerace plan is essential to navigating the fan and crowds on race day:
+You’ll need a prerace plan to navigate the crowds.

 • Agree on where you will be, including the specific side of the street.
-It's much easier for your runner to find you than for you to pick them out of the pack.
+It’s much easier for your runner to find you than for you to pick them out of the pack.
 A well-placed loved one can be just the pick-me-up a runner needs during a particularly tough stretch.

 • Know your runner’s number, starting wave and expected pace in order to best estimate his or her arrival window at your location.
 The race provides an app and online tracking system (check the Apple Store and Google Play closer to the race date to find it) so that you can monitor your runner’s real-time progress.

 • Stand out from the crowd.
 Wear a distinctive outfit that is easy to spot, or make an eye-catching sign.
-(Sign-making supplies will be provided at special designated cheering zones.)
+(Marathon organizers will provide sign-making supplies in designated cheering zones.)

 Choosing Your Spot

 For details on the course, check out the official spectator guide and course map.
 There are all kinds of viewing options, each with its own flavor.
-If you like crowds and easy access, for instance, commercial corridors such as First Avenue on the Upper East Side and Bedford Avenue in Williamsburg are close to subway stops as well as markets and restaurants for refueling.
+Commercial corridors like First Avenue on the Upper East Side and Bedford Avenue in Williamsburg are close to subway stops as well as markets and restaurants for refueling.
 These stretches are crowded, loud and exciting.

-At several key locations, you can position yourself for a magnificent view of the long stream of runners.
+At several key locations, you can position yourself for a magnificent view of the pack.
 Drop anchor at Atlantic and Flatbush Avenues in Brooklyn, near the landmark Williamsburgh Savings Bank Tower (just short of mile 8), to catch runners making their way up Fourth Avenue.
 The location is right on top of a transit hub, and plenty of cafés and shops line the route nearby.